thycotic/privman-docs/computer-groups/macOS/examples/elevate-xcode.md

 1. Select __Run Silently__, click __Next Step__.
 1. Select __Executables__, click __Next Step__.
 1. Select __Modify Authorization Database__, click __Next Step__.
-1. Select __Existing Filter__, search for and use an App Bundle filter that targets XCode.
+1. Select __Existing Filter__, search for and use an App Bundle filter that targets Xcode.
 If one doesn't exist, create it.
 1. Click __Update__.
 1. Click __Next Step__.
 1. Name your policy, add a description.